mriffey1/vendor-hall-exhibitors/readme.md

 This project was designed to take the vendor and their associated booth numbers from the Exhibit Hall map and put them into a Google Sheet.
 Currently, Gen Con does not have a method to filter/export for specific vendors or booth easily and this script was designed to make it easier.

+At this moment - the script does **not** support the sponsors listed but the feature is coming.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>